ICI3D/MMED/posters/sessions.md

 ## Poster session I - Monday

-**Postponed**; posters have been reallocated to one of the other sessions.
+Posters have been reallocated to one of the other sessions.

 ## Poster session II - Tuesday

 - Anita
+- Carvin
 - Nicholas
-- Teresia
+- Njoki
 - Robert
-- Sizeka Aubrey
+- Sizeka
 - Tasmin
 - Tonderai
 - Wingston